 4.3.1 General

-The CHA, itself or through commercially-available 3rd party screening services, will evaluate each applicant to determine whether the applicant would be reasonably suitable as a resident of a CHA community.
+The CHA, itself or through commercially-available 3rd party screening services, will evaluate each applicant to determine whether the applicant will be reasonably suitable as a resident of a CHA community.
 At CHA’s option, 3rd-party screening may be applied to a randomly-selected subset of applicants, in order to evaluate its effectiveness over time.
 In those cases, suitability decisions for those applicants may be made based on the screening results.
 The CHA will deny admission to any applicant whose habit(s), action(s) and/or practice(s) reasonably may be expected to have a detrimental effect on other residents, site-based management or maintenance staff, CHA's agents, contractors or employees, or other members of the public in and around the community.
 These suitability provisions shall also apply to any person who may be eligible to become head of household by reason of a family separation, or who may become a family member due to:

 a) Addition to the lease;